 Obviously, music producers have different ways of going about this.
 Many actually “draw” their music, by adding individual notes and so on and so forth in the “Piano Roll.”

 To begin drawing in the Piano Roll, double-click (right-click) in the workspace and select the option, “Create Empty MIDI Region.”
-This will make a file in which you can start dropping notes.
+This will make a file in which you can start dropping notes (more on the piano roll in my guide).

 Truth be told, I don’t do this.